 Business is everything.
 Nowadays, most of all organizations are private and focused on gaining revenue from selling goods or services to individual clients (B2C companies), other businesses (B2B companies), and governments (B2G companies).
 Even markets where customers interact directly (C2C) represent a specific type of business.
 Thus, proper management is crucial as it limits losses and generates more profits.

 Enterprise resource planning applications are highly useful for almost all businesses because they gather data, optimize processes, automate routine tasks, nullify potential human errors, and more, and more.
 Various organizations from small online shops to transnational banks benefit from implementing ERP software.
-But who are the primary users of ERP systems and how they adapt them?
+But who are the primary users of ERP systems and how do they adopt them?

-To answer the title question, firstly, we should figure out what ERP means exactly, how such systems function and why they may be useful.
+To answer the title question, firstly, we should figure out what ERP means exactly, how such systems function, and why they may be useful.
 Let’s start with the first point.

 Since the first idea was proposed by Gartner in the 1990s, many developers introduced their own vision of ERP.
-Historically, this term was considered as an extension for MRP and MRP II packed with new modules: accounting, HR, customer relations etc. The simplest modern definition sounds like: «ERP is software to manage business processes».
+Historically, this term was considered as an extension for MRP and MRP II packed with new modules: accounting, HR, customer relations, etc. The simplest modern definition sounds like: «ERP is software to manage business processes».

 We like the analogy with the human body.
 According to it, managerial solutions are similar to a central nervous system which collects data from all organs and makes it available for the entire organism.
-Hence, ERP makes corporations consciousness.
+Hence, ERP makes corporations conscious.
 Usually, each department features local applications which are rarely connected with other soft.
 ERP links them, launches the global corporative database, and optimizes all processes.